Vila-seca: History

 Different remains show that the city was populated during the times of Ancient Rome.
 The population settled in Vila-seca after the reconquest in 1162 when King Alfonso II of Aragon gave these lands to Ramón de Olzina.
 Its donation to this family was confirmed by King Peter II of Aragon in 1208.

 During the Middle Ages, there was another town known as Vilaseca del Comú, which neighboured Vila-seca as owned by the Olzinas.
 The former belonged to the Archbishop of Tarragona until 1525, which the unification of the two towns was decreed, created the city of Vila-seca as it is known today.

 Vila-seca actively participated in the defense of the port of Salou, gaining on several occasions ownership of it.
 The port was a strategic military position and an important source of income.
 For a long time, it was considered the port of all of the people who made up the Comuna del Camp, until King Ferdinand II of Aragon banned its use.
 Vila-seca then became the main port, leading to the city suffering several attacks from Berber pirates.
 A watchtower and a defense tower were built to protect the city from corsair attacks.

 During the Reapers' War, the city was occupied by troops under King Philip IV of Spain.
 Many of the city's defenders were executed and both the church and townhall were burnt down.
 Vila-seca's population also suffered large losses during the Peninsular War.

 At the end of the twentieth century, Salou separated from Vila-seca, becoming its own municipality.

+Geography and climate

+Vila-seca has a Mediterranean climate with hot summers and mild winters.
+The humid season (the highest amount of annual rain) lasts 3 months, from August to October.